Immigration Law at a glance

 Red-White-Red – Card

 With its Red-White-Red – Card, Austria has created a residence permit for third-country nationals who would like to permanently work and remain in Austria as skilled workers.
-However, it is important to note that there is not one single Red-White-Red – Card but a total of six subcategories.
+However, it is important to note that there is not one single Red-White-Red – Card but a total of seven subcategories.
 Each category is oriented to a particular target group.

 Of the six Red-White-Red Cards, four are for third-country nationals who have a binding job offer from a company in Austria: